SindhujaSankararaman/Hospital-Emergency-Room-Visits-Dashboard-using-Tableau/README.md

 In this project, I utilized Tableau to conduct a comprehensive analysis of patients who came to the hospital's Emergency Room.
-The dataset used for the analysis can be found here.
+The dataset used for the analysis can be found here :

 I have deep delved into the data to answer the following business questions: